mikekalaf/iOS-Jailbreak-Master-Repository/README.md

 # iOS Jailbreak Master Repository List<br/>
 by [@TheGreighCanary](https://twitter.com/TheGreighCanary) aka [u/NoMoreBurden](https://reddit.com/u/nomoreburden)<br/>

+### Any kind of piracy will not be allowed in the database.
+* Please submit an issue if you notice any of these repos having any kind of piracy related activities.

 ### This list will be updated consistently.
 * Please let me know if any of these repos retire by submitting an issue here.

 ### Recommended Package Managers
 * Zebra - https://getzbra.com/repo/